ProtonMail/WebClients/README.md

 Official AngularJS web client for the [ProtonMail secure email service](https://protonmail.com).
 ProtonMail also makes use of [OpenPGPjs](https://github.com/openpgpjs/openpgpjs) as our message crytography is PGP compliant.

+## Translation

+We are currently working with our community to localize ProtonMail from English to most of the world's major languages.
+If you're interested in being part of this translation project, send us an email to contact@protonmail.ch with the subject line "ProtonMail Translation Project [Your Language]" and we will offer you more information about it.

 ## Basic Installation

 > :warning: You must have node.js >= v6